 Wolseley First Responders

 The Wolseley and District Medical First Responders is a volunteer organization formed in February of 1990.
 Mike Lang of Indian Head Ambulance instructed the forty hour certificate course, with a two year re-certification requirement as required by Saskatchewan Health and The Saskatchewan College of Paramedics.
-Three of the original team still remain - Marianne Greening, Diane Banbury and Karen Souchotte.
+Two of the original team still remain - Diane Banbury and Karen Souchotte.

 The First Responders are trained individuals with knowledge and skills to respond to situations that arise in our community.
 These individuals respond first to patients who are ill, or in accidents or multiple casuality.
 When the ambulance arrives, they also assist the EMS personnel.